Partnership Brain Partner Fit Evaluation Framework

 Partner Fit:

-The degree to which a third-party company, platform, operator, creator, agency, consultant, or ecosystem player aligns with MWMS goals, audience, values, execution standards, and long-term growth strategy.
+The degree to which a third-party aligns with MWMS goals, audience, values, execution standards, and long-term growth strategy.

 Role Within MWMS